RENEW

 Overview

 Creative methods will be used as a means of data collection and analysis, and to facilitate and disrupt interdisciplinary working.
-PhD researcher Rebecca Edgerley plans to use performative and poetic inquiry for analysing and (re)presenting the data and findings.
-This approach is part-illustrated in the poem-image (above), which fuses her own words with found text from the UKRI Cross Research Council Responsive Mode Pilot Scheme’s funding opportunity criteria (released in June 2023):
+PhD researcher Rebecca Edgerley plans to use creative forms of inquiry for analysing and (re)presenting the data and findings.
+Some examples are on the project website Research Gallery.
+This approach is also part-illustrated in the found-poem below, which fuses her own words with found text from the UKRI Cross Research Council Responsive Mode Pilot Scheme’s funding opportunity criteria (released in June 2023):

 Unlock